GET ASSISTANCE WITH YOUR VISA

 - World-class Education System & Universal Healthcare :Canada offers the best social security benefits to immigrants and their families.
 The country is quite supporting to those who are new there.
 The educational and health facilities in Canada are not only highly subsidized but also among the best in the world.

 OECD PISA (Programme for International Student Assessment) for high school students ranked Canada at #4 for the reading, science and math abilities of its students.
 62% of its 25-34-year-olds had a tertiary qualification, compared to the average of 44% in other OECD countries.
 International students make 13% of Canada's tertiary student population.

+Canada's overall spending is 11.6% of its GDP, which amounts to $7,068 per Canadian.
 One of the major reasons why high net worth individuals, businessmen, and investors want to migrate to Canada is that a Canadian passport allows them to travel to almost all major countries in the world without applying for a visa.
 If you are a frequent flyer, it solves a lot of your problems.

+- Extremely safe and beautiful place to live: You may find it funny that if you crash into someone in Canada, he or she starts apologizing to you.
+Canadians are largely polite, modest, and happy.
 Canada has amazing scenery.
 The country has diverse landscapes and climates.
 They have green fields, extensive forests, lovely mountain ranges, a lot of snow, and 60% of the world's lakes.
 Seeing wildlife (like bears, raccoons, and moose) is a common occurrence here.
 People are nice and friendly and street crime is extremely rare.
 The best thing about Canadian laws is that they are very progressive and upholds equality.
 Overall, it's a safe place to live in.